Classic, traditional luxury river boat for four in Upper Burgundy

 Basilica of Vézelay, from USD 270 per person.

-- Popular melodies by our very own songstress USD 200
+- Popular melodies by local songstress, from USD 200

-- Many outdoor pursuits, sailing, fishing, horse riding, painting – and new in 2018, GOLF.
-See Special Option tab.
+- Many outdoor pursuits, sailing, fishing, horse riding, painting – and golf, see Special Option tab.

 Hotel Barge Randle – Golf & Gourmet Cruise